How do I test Auto Crop in Workbench?

 Thanks for testing Auto Crop!

-2. Click the crop icon in the right hand panel to open crop settings.
+2. Make sure you are in Edit Mode, then click the crop icon in the right hand panel to open crop settings.
+Make sure you turn the “Auto Head Cropping” widget to on.

-Note: the “Custom” option allows you to enter your own aspect ratio)
+Note: the “Custom” option under “Aspect Ratio” allows you to enter your own aspect ratio.

 5. Click “Apply All” to apply auto crop to all images.